 1. What is a Natural Habitat? - Definition & Habitat Destruction

-There are many different places that animals, plants, and other organisms call home - their natural habitats.
-In this lesson, you will go through some different natural habitats and how some are being destroyed.
+There are many places that animals, plants, and other organisms call home - their natural habitats.
+In this lesson, you will go over a few natural habitats and discover ways in which some are being destroyed.

 2. What Is Ecological Balance? - Definition & Importance

 In this lesson, we'll discuss what ecological balance is and how it's important for the function of an ecosystem.
 We'll also explore some examples of ecological balance.

 3. What is an Ecological Imbalance? - Definition & Explanation

 In this lesson, you will learn the definition of ecological imbalance and explore some examples of ecosystems that have shifted to a state of imbalance.
 Test your new knowledge at the end with a quiz.

 4. What Is Biotic Potential? - Definition & Examples

 What does the term 'biotic potential' mean?
 What are the factors that contribute to calculating and comparing the biotic potential of one organism to that of another?
 In this lesson you will learn the definition of this term as well as some of the ecological phenomena that surround it.